ADVICE FOR WATER ACTIVITIES

 - Concentrated attention

 - Ability to process information in divided attention tasks

 - The execution of psychomotor tasks.

 Alcohol also cause dehydration which is considered to be one of the prime causes of decompression illness.
-While no alcohol is a good idea, if you are going to be drinking it's probably best to follow the rules for drink driving - stay below 0.05%.
+Do not consume alcohol before diving or water activities.